 Bathing suit season.
 Did your heart just drop into your stomach?
 Can you feel your blood pressure skyrocketing?
 Those 3 little words can invoke more fear and anxiety than almost any others in the English language, especially in a mature, plus-size woman.
 But they don’t have to!
-Bathing suit season should be about carefree, fun in the sun time with your family and friends and we’re going to help you find the perfect swimsuit for your unique curves in just 3 simple steps.
+Bathing suit season should be about carefree, fun in the sun time with your family and friends and we’re going to help you find the perfect bbw bikini or swimsuit for your unique curves in just 3 simple steps.
 I am wearing a not-so-tiny weeny black polka dot bikini by Esther Williams with a SHEIN cover up.
 I am a pear shape.
 Buy the cover-up HERE.
 Buy similar Esther William bathing suits HERE.

 1. Take Your Measurements